-Devon House and St Saviour's Anglican Church should be integrated into the Williamtown SAP Structure Plan in a heritage schedule (similar to the Port Stephens LEP Schedule 5) under the Activation Precincts State Environmental Planning Policy (AP SEPP).
-The replication of clause 5.10 of the Port Stephens LEP for heritage conservation should be considered for the Williamtown SAP.

-- HIAs will be required for development of heritage places within the heritage schedule for the Williamtown SAP following detailed design phases.
-HIAs should be guided by NSW Statements of Heritage Impact Guidelines and Part B8 of the Port Stephens Development Control Plan 2014. - Developments on properties adjoining heritage places within the heritage schedule (i.e. all properties that have a common boundary) should consider the mitigation recommendations specific to each historic place.
-Where adjoining development has the potential to encroach on the historic values of a heritage place, an HIA would be required.
+- St Saviour's Anglican Church and Devon House should be integrated into the Williamtown SAP Structure Plan in a heritage schedule (similar to the Port Stephens LEP Schedule 5) under the State Environmental Planning Policy (Precincts Regional) 2021.
+The replication of clause 5.10 of the Port Stephens LEP for heritage conservation should be considered for the Williamtown SAP. - SoHIs will be required for development of heritage places within the heritage schedule for the Williamtown SAP following detailed design phases.
+SoHIs should be guided by NSW Statements of Heritage Impact Guidelines and Part B8 of the Port Stephens Development Control Plan 2014. - Developments on properties adjoining heritage places within the heritage schedule (i.e., all properties that have a common boundary) should consider the mitigation recommendations specific to each historic place.
+Where adjoining development has the potential to encroach on the historic values of a heritage place, a SoHI would be required.